TheRoccoB/web-monetization-unity-webgl/README.md

 # Quickstart

-You might want to first read [Writing a Web Monetized Game](https://coil.com/p/sharafian/Writing-a-Web-Monetized-Game/1i3t_1Frk) for an overview of a simple explanation of monetizing a game.
+You might want to first read [Writing a Web Monetized Game](https://coil.com/p/sharafian/Writing-a-Web-Monetized-Game/1i3t_1Frk) for an overview of a simple explanation of monetizing a game (non unity specific).

+First import the .unitypackage file into Unity 2017.1+.
+(Assets => Import Package => Custom Package...)

-You can also export `SampleScene/WebMonetizationSampleScene` to WebGL.
+Once loaded, you can also export `SampleScene/WebMonetizationSampleScene` to WebGL.
 If you have a Web Monetization browser plugin (Coil - [Chrome](https://chrome.google.com/webstore/detail/coil/locbifcbeldmnphbgkdigjmkbfkhbnca) | [Firefox](https://addons.mozilla.org/en-US/firefox/addon/coil/)) and a paid account, you'll see a coin jar filling up with coins.
 If you don't have the extension or a paid account, you can click the "Simulate Monetization" button in the game to see what it's supposed to look like.

 Add monetization to your game:

 1. Add `Prefabs/WebMonetizationBroadcaster` to your scene
-1. Get a creator account at [coil.com](https://coil.com) and set the `Payment Pointer` in the `WebMonetizationBroadcaster` properties window
+1. Get a creator account at [coil.com](https://coil.com) and set the `Payment Pointer` in the `WebMonetizationBroadcaster` properties window.
+(I found that it was easiest to setup an XRP wallet vs a Stronghold bank account).

 Recommended: Add player benefits when monetization events occur: